seL4/util_libs/cmake-tool/README.md

 include(../buildsystem/cmake-tool/base.cmake)
 ```

-in `awesome_system/awesome/CMakeLists.txt`, removing the need for `-DKERNEL_PATH` in the `cmake` invocation
+in `awesome_system/awesome/CMakeLists.txt`, removing the need for `-DKERNEL_PATH` in the `cmake` invocation.

 ### Configuration

 To provide a configuration system that was compatible with how the previous build system provided configuration
-various helpers and systems exist to
+various helpers and systems exist to:

  * Automate configuration variables that appear in the cmake-gui with various kinds of dependencies
  * Generate C configuration headers that declare these variables in format similar to what Kconfig did